 - To be a private security guard, you must obtain security guard authority or authorization from law enforcement.
 The security guard does not need this authorization to perform his functions.

 - The private security guard can search bags, people, conduct searches, etc. for justified reasons due to the suspicion of a crime committed.
 The security guard does not have this power.

 - The private security officers are considered as subordinates and as such, they have the obligation to help and can collaborate with law enforcement in maintaining security for citizens.
 Security guards do not receive this consideration.

 - Both are qualified to offer security and surveillance services with certain specifications and requirements.

 Want to know what is the legal authority of private security guards?
 The private security officer is usually hired directly by the client who wants protection while out in public or security of their residence or business.
-The private security officer is like a contractor who does not work on behalf of an agency or company, but works as a sole proprietor in most cases.
-Many police officers work as private security guards while off duty and are already equipped with a lethal weapon.
+The private security officer is like a contractor who does not work on behalf of an agency or company but works as a sole proprietor in most cases.
+Many police officers work as private security guards while off duty and are already equipped with a lethal weapons.
 If working on behalf of an agency, then the private security guard will be armed with a lethal weapon, which belongs to him.

 What Authority Do Security Guards Have?

 The legal authority of security guards and that of the private security authority is a little different.
 A private security office can do an arrest if there is probable cause.
 However, a security guard must have witnessed a crime before being able to make a legal arrest.
 Security guards are considered private citizens as anyone else and so, their role in a crime is restricted.